-- Patient Care: hold primary responsibility for the health, safety, welfare, and dignity of all humans; assume responsibility for all professional duties; maintain patient confidentiality. - Timeliness: punctuality for class and clinic; timely
+- Patient Care: prioritizes primary responsibility for the health, safety, welfare, and dignity of all humans; assumes responsibility for all professional duties; maintains patient confidentiality. - Timeliness: attends punctually class and clinic; sub-

-- submission of assignments, evaluations, patient documentation, and other required paperwork. - Participation: appropriate, constructive, non-derogatory participation in the classroom and clinic (further examples may be found in individual course syllabi). - Appearance: appropriate attire, hygiene, and presentation (further examples may be found in individual course syllabi). - Behavior: appropriate conduct, attentiveness, non-disruptive, preparation for class and clinic, courtesy, flexibility, and collaboration and support of one's classmates. - Respect: regard for patients, faculty, staff, colleagues, students, members of the healthcare team, and others. - Education: responsibility for self-education and accepting responsibility for own learning. - Constructive Evaluation: seeking and accepting feedback in a mature manner to change behaviors; providing constructive feedback. - Personal Accountability: accepts responsibility for actions and behaviors; demonstrates dependability; acknowledges limitations. - Self-Reflection: willingness to examine one's own strengths, weaknesses, and biases.
+- mits timely assignments, evaluations, patient documentation, and other required paperwork. - Participation: participates appropriately, constructively, non-derogatorily in the classroom and clinic (further examples may be found in individual course syllabi). - Appearance: dresses appropriately, maintains good hygiene, and presentation (further examples may be found in individual course syllabi). - Behavior: conducts self appropriately, attentively, and non-disruptively, being prepared for class and clinic, courteous, flexible, and collaborative and supportive of one's classmates. - Respect: respectfully regards patients, faculty, staff, colleagues, students, members of the healthcare team, and others. - Education: takes responsibility for self-education and accepts responsibility for own learning. - Constructive Evaluation: seeks and accepts feedback in a mature manner to change behaviors; provides constructive feedback. - Personal Accountability: accepts responsibility for actions and behaviors; demonstrates dependability; acknowledges limitations. - Self-Reflection: willingness to examine one's own strengths, weaknesses, and biases.

-Professional behavior will be evaluated on a regular basis by the Student Assessment and Promotions Committee (SAPC), through review of classroom behaviors and clinical evaluations; behavior may be considered when course directors assign grades.
+Professional behavior will be evaluated on a regular basis by the Student Assessment and Promotions Committee (SAPC), by Course Directors through review of classroom behaviors, and by preceptors through clinical evaluations.
+Lack of appropriate professional behavior may impact a student's grade.